Design of Magnetic Lattices with a Quantum-Inspired Evolutionary Optimization Algorithm: Application of Quantum Optimization Algorithm

-The second optimization problem given in Eq. \ref{eq:second_prob} is solved with both GA and BQP for different domains and the total computational times and optimum solutions for each method are summarized in Table~\ref{tab:comparison}.
-For the traditional genetic algorithm (GA), the optimization required 164.05 seconds for a $10 \times 10$ lattice.
-In contrast, the BQP solver completed the process in only 75.29 seconds without any loss of accuracy.
-Extending to larger domains, BQP consistently achieved the same accuracy in roughly half the time of GA.
+For the traditional genetic algorithm, the optimization required 164.05 seconds for a $10 \times 10$ lattice.
+In contrast, QIEO solver completed the process in only 75.29 seconds without any loss of accuracy.
+Extending to larger domains, BQPhy Q-NOW QIEO consistently achieved the same accuracy in roughly half the time of GA.
 The optimum solutions produced by both methods are presented in Fig.~\ref{fig:problem3_opt}.
+However, SA is prone to getting trapped in local minima and fails to minimize the objective function as effectively as the other methods.
+Moreover, it suffers from significant computational overhead, taking nearly three and five times longer for 15×15 and 25×25 lattices, respectively, with the overhead increasing for larger lattices.
 Since the problem explicitly accounts for uncertainty, the existence of multiple equivalent optima is expected and is indeed observed across all solutions.
-BQP's direct handling of discrete binary variables may be advantageous primarily for large-scale systems with complex energy landscapes.
+QIEO direct handling of discrete binary variables may be advantageous primarily for large-scale systems with complex energy landscapes.

-These results highlight the promise of quantum-inspired methods such as BQP for accelerating the design of magnetic lattices.
-By substantially reducing computational time without compromising solution quality, BQP demonstrates scalability and efficiency that classical evolutionary approaches struggle to match.
+These results highlight the promise of quantum-inspired methods such as BQPhy Q-NOW QIEO for accelerating the design of magnetic lattices.
+By substantially reducing computational time while slightly improving the solution quality, QIEO demonstrates scalability and efficiency that classical evolutionary approaches struggle to match.
 This advantage becomes increasingly significant as system size grows, suggesting that quantum-inspired optimization could play a pivotal role in tackling next-generation problems in materials design.